Calva15/Calc-in-C/README.md

 # Checklist (Subject to Change).
     - Add Loops to make it so you dont have to run the program again
+    - Add a GUI
+    - Devlop More complex math operators?